CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 * a work-efficient version of Scan, and
 * a work-efficient version of Compact that used the work-efficient Scan's code.

 All three CPU algorithms are serialized; no multi-threading was incorporated.
-The Thrust library's version of Scan is also compared with the rest of these algorithms as an additional reference.
+The Thrust library's version of Scan was also compared with the rest of these algorithms as an additional reference.

 ## Performance Analysis Methods

-The CPU and GPU algorithms were timed during their execution, and their times are written to a formatted output that is printed to the terminal.
+The CPU and GPU algorithms were timed during their execution, and their times are formatted in an output printed to the terminal.
 An example of that output is as follows:

 ```
 ****************